satuba/guessing-game/README.md

 guessing-game
 =============

-This is the guessing game for day 1
+This is the "What did you have for breakfast today" guessing game on the day 1 on Codefellows Bootcamp.